sineso/MovieLister/README.md

 # MovieLister
 MovieLister is a console program to help you quickly identify new DVD releases available to torrent.

-To see a list of movies, use "movielister" from the command line.
+To see a list of movies, use "movielist" from the command line.

-Use "movielister ignore [Name]" to ignore a movie.
+Use "movielist ignore [Name]" to ignore a movie.
 It will never be displayed again.

 ![Screenshot](https://i.imgur.com/KwsQavf.png)